Camilleus/FilesSorterV2/README.md

 Hello There!
 It's me, Camilleus Rex,
-And This is my 1.
-Python Homework for GoIT
+And This is my files in directory sorting program

 By tą funkcje odpalić:
 Pobierz ten kod na swój komputer